http://www.xconomy.com/boston/2012/06/21/juliet-marines-ghost-ship-emerges-from-stealth-startup-gears-up-for-war/?single_page=true%E2%80%9D

 adapted in operation to move said vehicle through water;

-[0129] said propeller being of a size and configuration to provide
+[0129] said propeller being of a size and configuration to

-propeller generated super-cavitated water flowing from said
+provide propeller generated super-cavitated water flowing from

 [0130] whereby to diminish friction on the outer surface of said